secondRZ/swe-interview/topics/development-process.md

 * Purpose:
   * To ensure that the software is build correctly, and make any bugs that come up easier to find and verify \(by making the test more verbose\).
-  * Help you think of range, corner, and edge cases.
+  * Help you think of range, corner,  edge, and if dealing with networks, failure cases.
   * Discover runtime and logic \(wrong output for an input\) errors.
 * Typically, each class is considered a unit.
 A unit test should test each and every operation that the class provides.
 Each project should get its own .Tests project.
 * Once you have your class models laid out,  start the test writing process with the Red-Green-Refactor method.